Repare Therapeutics (NASDAQ:RPTX) Shares Gap Up to $14.24

-Repare Therapeutics Inc. (NASDAQ:RPTX – Get Rating)’s share price gapped up before the market opened on Monday .
+Repare Therapeutics Inc. (NASDAQ:RPTX – Get Rating)’s share price gapped up prior to trading on Monday .
 The stock had previously closed at $14.24, but opened at $15.95.
-Repare Therapeutics shares last traded at $14.50, with a volume of 5,396 shares changing hands.
+Repare Therapeutics shares last traded at $14.50, with a volume of 5,396 shares.

-RPTX has been the subject of several recent analyst reports.
-Zacks Investment Research downgraded Repare Therapeutics from a “hold” rating to a “sell” rating in a research note on Saturday, March 5th.
-The Goldman Sachs Group initiated coverage on Repare Therapeutics in a research note on Thursday, March 17th.
-They set a “buy” rating and a $43.00 target price for the company.
-One analyst has rated the stock with a sell rating and seven have given a buy rating to the stock.
-According to MarketBeat.com, the stock presently has an average rating of “Buy” and an average price target of $47.29.
+Several research firms have issued reports on RPTX.
+The Goldman Sachs Group began coverage on shares of Repare Therapeutics in a research report on Thursday, March 17th.
+They issued a “buy” rating and a $43.00 price target on the stock.
+Zacks Investment Research lowered shares of Repare Therapeutics from a “hold” rating to a “sell” rating in a research report on Saturday, March 5th.
+One investment analyst has rated the stock with a sell rating and seven have assigned a buy rating to the stock.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $47.29.

-In other Repare Therapeutics news, major shareholder Bvf Partners L. P/Il bought 997,961 shares of the business’s stock in a transaction on Wednesday, January 19th.
-The shares were purchased at an average price of $14.10 per share, with a total value of $14,071,250.10.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+In related news, major shareholder Bvf Partners L. P/Il bought 997,961 shares of the firm’s stock in a transaction on Wednesday, January 19th.
+The stock was bought at an average price of $14.10 per share, with a total value of $14,071,250.10.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
 Company insiders own 33.60% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the business.
-ARK Investment Management LLC increased its stake in shares of Repare Therapeutics by 0.5% in the fourth quarter.
-ARK Investment Management LLC now owns 2,980,836 shares of the company’s stock valued at $62,866,000 after purchasing an additional 14,097 shares during the period.
-Redmile Group LLC increased its stake in shares of Repare Therapeutics by 8.6% in the fourth quarter.
-Redmile Group LLC now owns 2,789,496 shares of the company’s stock valued at $58,830,000 after purchasing an additional 221,800 shares during the period.
-Deep Track Capital LP acquired a new stake in shares of Repare Therapeutics in the fourth quarter valued at approximately $44,289,000.
-Sectoral Asset Management Inc increased its stake in shares of Repare Therapeutics by 25.3% in the third quarter.
-Sectoral Asset Management Inc now owns 516,485 shares of the company’s stock valued at $13,553,000 after purchasing an additional 104,335 shares during the period.
-Finally, BlackRock Inc. increased its stake in shares of Repare Therapeutics by 7.9% in the fourth quarter.
-BlackRock Inc. now owns 458,631 shares of the company’s stock valued at $9,672,000 after purchasing an additional 33,594 shares during the period.
-69.41% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently modified their holdings of the business.
+National Bank of Canada FI acquired a new stake in shares of Repare Therapeutics during the 4th quarter valued at $43,000.
+Legal & General Group Plc boosted its stake in shares of Repare Therapeutics by 55.5% during the 4th quarter.
+Legal & General Group Plc now owns 3,923 shares of the company’s stock valued at $83,000 after buying an additional 1,400 shares during the period.
+California State Teachers Retirement System acquired a new stake in shares of Repare Therapeutics in the 3rd quarter valued at $198,000.
+Virtus ETF Advisers LLC lifted its stake in shares of Repare Therapeutics by 28.9% in the 4th quarter.
+Virtus ETF Advisers LLC now owns 8,355 shares of the company’s stock valued at $176,000 after purchasing an additional 1,873 shares during the last quarter.
+Finally, Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. lifted its stake in shares of Repare Therapeutics by 17.8% in the 4th quarter.
+Mitsubishi UFJ Kokusai Asset Management Co.
+Ltd. now owns 10,578 shares of the company’s stock valued at $231,000 after purchasing an additional 1,599 shares during the last quarter.
+69.41% of the stock is owned by institutional investors.

 Repare Therapeutics Company Profile (NASDAQ:RPTX)